 Next, take your salt and rub it all over the meat on all sides.
 The meat should be well-coated with salt.
 Now, repeat with the pepper.
 If you’re in a hurry and want to reduce prep time, mix the salt and pepper together and rub it on.
 Let your meat sit at room temperature while your Silverbac wood pellet grill preheats to 225 degrees.

 If you are in a hurry, go ahead and set the pit for 275 degrees.
 This will cut a couple of hours off the total time by cooking hotter and faster.
 You won’t have as much smoke penetration, but it still makes a tasty sandwich.
 Place your meat on the wood pellet grill grates with the fat cap up.
 Cook for at least 4 hours before you even crack the door on the pit.

 If you are cooking at 275, it will be close to time to wrap at 4 to 5 hours.
 If you want more color while cooking at 225, go ahead and let your meat go for another 1 to 2 hours of cook time and then wrap.

 When wrapping, it is imperative that you create a solid seal.
 Pull 2 sheets of aluminum foil long enough to fully envelop your meat.
 Lay the butt in the center of the aluminum foil and wrap with the first sheet, crimp closed, and then repeat with the second sheet.
 You want a tight seal so you do not lose any of the rendered fat.
 Try not to move this foil pack around very much because the aluminum foil will split and make a huge mess on your grill.

-Cook the butt another 2 hours and then start checking the internal temp.
-Use a sharp thermometer.
-You want an internal temp of at least 195 degrees in all parts of the butt.
+Cook the butt another 2 hours and then start checking the internal temperature.
+Use a sharp, high quality meat thermometer like the Grilla Grills meat thermometer.
+You want an internal temperature of at least 195 degrees in all parts of the butt.

-Toss the meat well and serve with your favorite slaw or topped with a great vinegar sauce.
+Toss the meat well and serve with your favorite coleslaw or topped with a great vinegar BBQ sauce.